roohitavaf/k8s-service-grpc/README.md

 # Experiment
 ## Deploy Headless Service Example
+This will deploy servers, the client, and the service with the headless model.

 ```
 make deploy-headless
 ```

 ## Deploy ClusterIP Service Example
+This will deploy server, the client, and the service with the clusterIp model.
 ```
 make deploy-cluster-ip
 ```